We have seen that a conventional program consists of a series of “lines”, which form our source code (“the guts” of the program).

 print("The content of the file is:\n" + file_content) # display file

-- It reads the file
+- Read the file

 Our program (almost any program!) is simply that.
 A sequence of statements that execute from beginning to end performing the actions we have defined.

-The types of sequences available and their syntax vary from one programming language to another (although, in general, we will see that they are more similar than they seem at first)
+The types of sequences available and their syntax vary from one programming language to another (although, in general, we will see that they are more similar than they seem at first).

-What is a block?
+What is a Block?

-A block is a grouping of lines of code that is considered as a single statement for execution purposes.
+A block is a grouping of lines of code that is considered a single statement for execution purposes.

 In most programming languages, blocks are delimited by some kind of marker.
-Many inherit the syntax from C, and use braces {}
+Many inherit the syntax from C, and use curly braces {} to delimit blocks.

-For example, C, C++, C#, Java, or JavaScript use braces as delimiters.
+For example, C, C++, C#, Java or JavaScript use braces as delimiters.

 if (condition)